vzvca/ck8.6/README.md

 ## Demos

 A few games have been coded / ported form Tk to Ck.
 Most of the games come from the Tcl/Tk wiki.
 I would like to thanks here the original authors of these games :
- * Keith Wetter : I stole its montana solitaire
+ * Keith Wetter : I stole its montana solitaire.
- * XXX : I copied TinyTetris and changed it
+ * BHE : I copied TinyTetris and changed it.

 ### Puzzle